Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Problem formulation

-where $f_O(\rmb)$ and $f_B(\rmb)$ are the generally spatially dependent property values of the object and background respectively and $\chi_O(\rmb)$ is the characteristic function of the region $O$:

-Under this model, the problem is to find $O$ (or in some cases, the boundary, $\partial O$), as well as the property values in each region.
-A common simplifying assumption is that both $f_O$ and $f_B$ are constants \cite{tai04} in which case the focus of the problem is on the recovery of $O$ which in general can be multiply connected with each component having no specific (i.e., easily parameterized) shape.
-Due to the complicated topology of $O$, level-set methods have proven convenient \cite{aghasi10}.
-Mathematically, the level-set representation of the shape of the domain $O$ satisfies
+where $f_O(\rmb)$ and $f_B(\rmb)$ are the generally spatially dependent property values of the object and background, respectively, and $\chi_O(\rmb) = 1 \text{ for }\rmb \in O \text{ and } 0 \text{ elsewhere}$ is the characteristic function of the region $O$.
+Under this model, we seek $O$ (or the boundary, $\partial O$), $f_O(\rmb)$, and $f_B(\rmb)$.
+As $O$ can be multiply connected with each component having no specific (i.e., easily parameterized) shape, level-set methods have proven convenient \cite{aghasi10}.
+Mathematically, the level-set representation of $O$ satisfies

-where $c$ is a constant that determines the desired level-set\footnote{This could be taken to be the zero level-set, though in \cite{aghasi10}, the case was made for $c$ slightly larger.} and $\partial O$ is the boundary of the region \cite{aghasi10}.
-In terms of $\phi_O$, the characteristic function of $O$ is written as $\chi_O(\rmb) = H(\phi_O(\rmb)-c)$ where $H(x)$ is the Heaviside function which is equal to 1 for $x$ positive, 0 for $x$ negative and $1/2$ for $x=0$ Thus, \eqref{eq:f1} can be expressed as
+where $c$ is a constant determining the level-set\footnote{This could be taken to be the zero level-set, though in \cite{aghasi10}, the case was made for $c$ slightly larger.} \cite{aghasi10}.
+In terms of $\phi_O$, $\chi_O(\rmb) = H(\phi_O(\rmb)-c)$ where $H(x)$ is the Heaviside function.
+Thus, \eqref{eq:f1} becomes